DNA-and-Natural-Algorithms-Group/KinDA/README.md

 $ python setup.py install --user
 ```

-## Quickstart using the example script "analyze.py"
+## Getting Started

 ### Quickstart: PIL files
-Load the file `Zhang_etal_Science2007.pil` in an interactive KinDA session, and
-begin querying basic data.
+PIL files describe the sequences, strands, and complexes in a DNA strand-displacement system.
+The file `KinDA/examples/Zhang_etal_Science2007.pil` describes an entropy-driven catalytic cascade.

+The script `analyze.py` found in the `examples` subdirectory of KinDA shows how to query basic data from a system described by a PIL file.
 For example, run the following from within the `examples` subdirectory of KinDA.

 ```sh
 $ python -i analyze.py Zhang_etal_Science2007.pil